exponential-idle-guides/exponential-idle-guides/src/view/guides/theory-strategies.md

 13 % 10 = 3,<br />
 21 % 10 = 1,<br />
 20 % 10 = 0<br />
-Because the modulus used is mod10, and we use a base 10 numbering system, we can look at the last digit of the level to find the result of the modulus.
+Because the modulus used is mod10, and we use a base 10 numbering system, we can look at the last digit of the level to find the result of the modulus.<br />
 So, 214**5** % 10 = **5**

 ### Theory 1: Recurrence Relations